William McArthur (lord mayor of London): Biography

 McArthur was involved in the opening of Methodist College Belfast in 1865.
 At the 1865 general election McArthur stood unsuccessfully for Parliament in Pontefract.
 From 1867 to 1868 he was Sheriff of London and Middlesex.
 At the 1868 general election McArthur was elected as a member of parliament (MP) for Lambeth, and held the seat until borough was divided under the Redistribution of Seats Act 1885.
 He was elected an alderman of London for Coleman Street in 1872 and became Lord Mayor of London in 1880.
 He was one of the founders of the London Chamber of Commerce in 1881 and was made KCMG in 1882.

 At the 1885 general election, McArthur stood as an Independent Liberal candidate in the new Newington West, but finished a poor third with 821 votes (16%).
+During 1886 he broke with Gladstone, and sided with the Liberal Unionists.

 He had several interests in social and reforming organisations, including the Orphan Working School of Haverstock Hill and Hornsey Rise, and the Aborigines' Protection Society.

 In 1883 he opened Centenary Hall, Cottington Street, Kennington, and is remembered on a commemorative stone.

-McArthur died at the age of 78 and was buried in Norwood cemetery.
+McArthur died (aged 78) on the morning of 16 November 1887 in a carriage of the Metropolitan Railway near Paddington, while travelling into the City to chair a board meeting of the Star Life Assurance Society.
+The inquest found that his death had been caused by "syncope of the heart, brought on by over-exertion in hurrying for the train".
+In January 1888 his brother Alexander was elected to fill the vacant seat on that company`s board, and William Mewburn was elected the company`s chairman.
+Sir William McArthur was buried in Norwood cemetery.
 Sir William left sums for Methodist College Belfast to build its girls boarding hall.